PurveshXtreme/Interview-Preparation/CompanyFocused/infoceptsFocused/extra.md

 - What format is used

 APIs allow the frontend and backend (or two different systems) to exchange information without needing to know each other's internal details.

+---

+# Cloud Concepts & Reporting Tools

+## Cloud Concepts (Short Notes)

+### ⭐ What is Cloud Computing?
+Cloud computing means delivering IT resources—like servers, databases, storage, and analytics—over the internet on a pay-as-you-go model.

+### ⭐ Key Cloud Service Models
+- **IaaS (Infrastructure as a Service)**
+  Provides virtual machines, networks, storage.
+  *Example: AWS EC2, Google Compute Engine.*

+- **PaaS (Platform as a Service)**
+  Provides a platform to build and deploy applications without managing servers.
+  *Example: Heroku, Google App Engine.*

+- **SaaS (Software as a Service)**
+  Ready-to-use software delivered over the internet.
+  *Example: Gmail, Office 365.*

+### ⭐ Deployment Models
+- **Public Cloud** – Shared cloud (AWS, Azure, GCP).
+- **Private Cloud** – Dedicated cloud for one organization.
+- **Hybrid Cloud** – Combination of public + private.

+### ⭐ Advantages of Cloud
+- Scalability
+- Cost-efficient (pay only for use)
+- High availability
+- Security
+- Global accessibility

+---

+## Reporting Tools

+### ⭐ Power BI
+- Microsoft’s business analytics tool.
+- Used to **visualize data**, build dashboards, and create reports.
+- Supports various data sources (Excel, SQL, APIs, cloud).
+- Strong interactive dashboards with DAX formulas.

+### ⭐ Tableau
+- A powerful data visualization tool.
+- Known for **drag-and-drop dashboards**, rich charts, and fast analytics.
+- Great for working with large datasets.
+- Used widely in BI and data analytics.

+### ⭐ Excel Pivot Tables
+- Used to **summarize and analyze data quickly**.
+- Helps perform grouping, filtering, totals, averages, and trends.
+- Useful for quick reporting without coding.
+- Often used for basic analytics and business reporting.

+---